Huasca de Ocampo, Mexico: Unique Attractions and Adventures

 Peña del Aire is an immense basaltic formation located in a canyon with a road along the gorge and several viewpoints to admire the landscape.

-In this place, you can relax and observe the vast space with a more than 1,000 meters deep gorge, take spectacular photographs, and fill your lungs with fresh, clean air.
+In this place, you can relax and observe the vast space with a more than 1,000-meter-deep gorge, take spectacular photographs, and fill your lungs with fresh, clean air.

 You can also ride horseback and get some adrenaline on the zip line.